mojonesy/restaurant-reservation-app/README.md

 a database and seeded it accordingly. ```cors``` is implemented in the backend.

 ### Check it out!
-I deployed both the server and client of this monorepo on Heroku - you can view and test it out [here!](https://periodic-tables-mj-client.herokuapp.com/dashboard)
+I deployed both the server and client of this monorepo on Render - you can view and test it out [here!](https://periodic-tables-frontend-sve1.onrender.com/dashboard)

 ## Languages & Frameworks used:
 - [React](https://github.com/facebook/create-react-app) & React Router